yasen-yankov/ios-docs/Listview/cell-swipe.md

 Use the <code>cellSwipeAnimationDuration</code> property to set the cell swipe animation duration

 ## Responding to swipe interactions##
-In order to respond programatically to a swipe gesture performed by user you will need to implement one or more of the following methods from the TKListViewDelegate protocol.
+In order to respond programmatically to a swipe gesture performed by user, you will need to implement one or more of the following methods from the TKListViewDelegate protocol.
 - listView:shouldSwipeCell:atIndexPath:
 - listView:didSwipeCell:atIndexPath:withOffset:
 - listView:didFinishSwipeCell:atIndexPath:withOffset: